-As reported previously, clinical trial enrollments decreased in the midst of the COVID-19 pandemic, primarily due to concerns about contagion.
-To examine the attitudes of cancer survivors toward trial participation, Dr Mark Fleury et al surveyed a large group of patients from the American Cancer Society Cancer Action Network’s Survivor Views panel in mid-2020.
+As reported previously, clinical trial enrollments decreased in the midst of COVID-19, primarily due to concerns about contagion.
+To examine the attitudes of cancer survivors toward trial participation, Dr. Mark Fleury, et al surveyed a large group of patients from the American Cancer Society Cancer Action Network’s Survivor Views panel in mid-2020.
 The results of this analysis were published in a JAMA Research Letter in January 2021.

 Given that the survey was conducted prior to vaccine availability in the US, it is possible that this trend may change in 2021 as COVID-19 cases are on the decline.
 However, in countries where COVID-19 is still prevalent, patients may have similar hesitancy to enroll in clinical trials.
 The National Cancer Institute and US Food and Drug Administration have provided guidance for trial investigators that focus on reducing COVID-19 exposure or offering alternative care settings.
 Trial sponsors are encouraged to take advantage of the approaches in these guidelines to help address patient concerns.

 Now that millions of people have been vaccinated, many researchers are hopeful that the trend will shift and clinical trial enrollment will increase.
 There are several factors that influence trial enrollment, but ultimately, a patient’s decision is the final determinant of whether they will join a trial.
 Therefore, alleviating patient barriers to trial participation may help increase enrollment.
 Offering opportunities for remote participation where possible and assuring patients that their care will not be disrupted can help address patient fears during the COVID-19 pandemic.